 Any interaction between a human and a machine is feedback – even putting the cursor on the screen in the right place by moving a mouse is a feedback process.
-Perhaps the human-computer interaction is Virtual Reality.
+Perhaps the most interesting human-computer interaction challenge is virtual reality.

-Here the computer generates an artificial world which it communicates with the human.
-What it looks like is common, and can be done using 3D goggles or a CAVE – which is a room where the world is projected on its walls.
-Adding sounds is also easy.
-Being able to smell the world can be done.
-But it is also interesting to be able to feel the world.
+Here the computer generates an artificial world with which it communicates with the human.
+Most of us are familiar with what a virtual reality environment looks like and we can see it using 3D goggles or a CAVE – which is a room where the world is projected onto the walls.
+Adding realistic sounds is easy.
+Being able to smell the virtual world can also be done.
+But the most interesting challenge is enabling the human to touch and feel items in the virtual world.

-If the human moves his head, for instance, then he is looking somewhere else in the world, and so the computer needs to know about the movement, and send a revised version of the world to the human – a different view – the sounds may be from a different place, etc. So this is very much a feedback process.
+If the human moves his head, for instance, then he is looking somewhere else in the world, so the computer needs to know about the movement and send a revised version of the world to the human – a different view.
+The sounds may also change, etc. This is very much a feedback process.

-Related to this is augmented reality, when the computer conveys images of a ‘real world’, on to which extra information is added.
+Related to this is augmented reality, when the computer conveys images of the ‘real world’, onto which extra information is added.
 Head up displays for pilots in cockpits are an example.
-We will see next week images of a robot moving around onto which test is projected showing its ‘emotions’.
+Next week we will see images of a robot moving around onto which text is projected showing its ‘emotions’.

 It can also be used in robot-assisted surgery.

 In some of these later applications, it is not only important for the human to see what is happening but also to feel it.
 One of the specialties at Reading is Haptics - which is about touch.

 Here you might want to be able to feel different surfaces – are they smooth, or rough?